fuzzylogicxx/fuzzylogic/posts/how-i-subset-web-fonts.md

 Check your locally running application to ensure that the relevant text (body copy in this case) is now being served using the web font rather than fallback font, and that special characters are also being served using the web font.

-I’ll usually crack open the Fonts panel in Firefox’s DevTools and check that, amongst other things, my pagination links which use the rightward pointing arrow character (→ or unicode `U+2192`) are rendering it using Source Sans Pro and not sticking out like a sore thumb by using Helvetica due to the glyph not being included in the subset.
+I’ll usually crack open the Fonts panel in Firefox’s DevTools and check that, amongst other things, my pagination links which use the rightward pointing arrow character (→ or unicode `U+2192`) are rendering it using Source Sans Pro and not sticking out like a sore thumb by using Helvetica due to the glyph not being present in the subset.

 Delete the `.ttf` file you started with and any `.ttf` subsets generated, because you won’t serve files in that format to your website visitors.